BDX-town/Mangane/README.md

 **Mangane FE** is a frontend for Pleroma with a focus on custom branding and ease of use.

-## Try it out

-Visit https://fe.soapbox.pub/ and point it to your favorite instance.

 ## :rocket: Deploy on Pleroma

 Installing Mangane FE on an existing Pleroma server is extremely easy.